Human services professionals

-Proposed approach: Have students, teachers and principals collaborate, design and implement programs and events to raise school spirit.
-The process of deciding what events and the planning stages should be seen as just as important as the actual event in creating a more positive and cohesive school community.
+Proposed Approach: Have students, teachers, and principals collaborate to design and implement programs and events to raise school spirit.
+The process of deciding on events and planning should be seen as just as important as the actual event in creating a more positive and cohesive school community.
 It may be helpful to include parents and other community members in the planning of such activities.

 Issue: Inadequate or poor overall leadership from principal or administration.